 The Engineering Division plans, manages, and inspects all Capital Improvement Program (CIP) projects and Development Services Engineering.
 We are located in the City Hall Building at 4381 Broadway Street, Suite 201 in American Canyon.
-We are open Monday through Friday, 8:30am to 4:30pm.
 Our division also provides the following:

 Investments in CIP projects shall foster goals of economic vitality, neighborhood vitality, infrastructure preservation and provide or improve service to areas lacking or having deficient service.
 Evaluation criteria for selecting which projects to include for funding shall include prior commitments, availability of state or federal grants, efficiency improvements, achieving stated economic development objectives, elimination of hazards and a project’s expected useful life.
 The general rules for inclusion in the CIP are a cost threshold of $50,000, a “life” of over ten years and requires two people to lift it.